powered_by-logo reporter-logo inbusiness-news-logo GOLD-DIGITAL-EDITIONS

 Panayiotis Philimis: “The business model of CYRIC is based on the long journey of a tech startup”

-“We are sector agnostic and that means that we may enter into new sectors that we don't even know ourselves,” the Founder and CEO of CYRIC – the Business Innovation Center of Cyprus Panayiotis Philimis told audiences at INSPIRE 2025.
+“At GRAVITY Incubator we are sector agnostic and that means that we may enter into new industry sectors, which we do not have the market expertise” the Founder and CEO of CYRIC – the Business Innovation Center of Cyprus Panayiotis Philimis told audiences at INSPIRE 2025.

-In a fireside chat with Panis Pieri, Growth Hacker and Founder of Panis.News, Philimis went on to explain that in these cases, experts were deployed and an investigation into the market was carried out.
+In a fireside chat with Panis Pieri, Growth Hacker and Founder of Panis.News, Philimis went on to explain that in these cases, experts were deployed and an investigation into the market was carried out in order to take a decision for a startup entering GRAVITY.

-“If we have a problem in the IP, then we look at another option, and we have done this with a few startups, we may shift, we may pivot,” he continued, noting that, in these cases, it was crucial for the team behind the specific startup to be worth continuing with.
+“If there is a problem in securing strong Intellectual Property IP, then we may pivot, and we have done this with a few startups,” he continued, noting that, in these cases, it was crucial for the team behind the specific startup to be worth continuing with.

 The discussion also explored how CYRIC has shaped the island’s startup and innovation ecosystem over the past decade and where it’s heading next, turning the spotlight on GRAVITY Ventures Incubator, CYRIC’s investment arm, and its role in backing promising tech startups that scale globally while driving positive impact on society and the environment.